jakeb1090/Project_Catwalk/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+The initial release will focus on providing the minimum viable product for our retail application.
+Features implemented will be constrained to the client experience which enables customers to search, browse, add to cart, and checkout

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email`, `email_client`, `project_title`, `project_description`